richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 Listing 3.
 The Travis CI script

-This is a simplae and straightforward *.travis.yml* script.
+This is a simple and straightforward *.travis.yml* script.
 The first line states that the programming language used here is R.
 The second line tells Travis CI to keep the installed packages in a cache, in order to prevent needless reinstalls of these packages.